ajipelumi/partnerup/README.md

     - /api/users
     POST: This route is used to submit the user's GitHub username

     - /api/users/<user_id>
     GET: This route is used to retrieve information about a specific user
-    DELETE: This route is used to delete a specific user.
+    DELETE: This route is used to delete a specific user

     - /api/users/<user_id>/partners
     GET: This route is used to retrieve a specific user’s partners

     - /api/users/<user_id>/partners/<partner_id>
     GET: This route is used to retrieve a specific user’s partner
     POST: This route is used to submit a specific user’s partner
     DELETE: This route is used to delete a specific user’s partner

 - **3rd-party API**